Skip to main content

 Presenter: E. Jane Davidson, Ph.D. – Real Evaluation

-Presenter: Thomaz K Chianca, PhD – COMEA Relevant Evaluations
+Presenter: Thomaz K. Chianca, PhD (he/him/his) – COMEA Relevant Evaluations

-Chair: Thomaz K Chianca, PhD – COMEA Relevant Evaluations
+Chair: Thomaz K. Chianca, PhD (he/him/his) – COMEA Relevant Evaluations

 Presenter: Nicole Dulieu, M.A. – Save the Children